kapetan3sid/Filhak/README.md

 Initialized a filhak project in the given directory.

-Creates a `filhak.toml` configuration file, sets up the default file and directory structure, fetches go modules etc.
+Creates a `filhak.toml` configuration file, sets up the default file and directory structure, fetches **Go** modules etc.

 ### Filhak scripts